shanji361/AndroidActivityTracker/README.md

 3. Run the app on an emulator or a physical Android device.
 ---
 ## Reference
-- Based on **Lecture 4, Activity State Transition Example** from the CS501 course materials.
+- Based on **Lecture 4, Activity State Transition Example and Example 23** from the CS501 course materials.
 - [Android Developers Documentation on ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel)
 - Gemini assistance on Gradle set up, library imports, and debugging.